You will now write a short program which reads specific data from a database file and displays the corresponding output.

 Note:

-The remaining blank lines are not eliminated, when
+The remaining blank lines are not eliminated, when the default setting

-option Empty Line Suppression has been set to
+Line Suppression has been set to "N".

 The first line contains the name of your view and the name of the database file from which the fields have been taken.
 This is always defined on level 1.
 The level is indicated at the beginning of the line.
 The names of the database fields from the DDM are defined at levels 2 and 3.